Sinus infection symptoms, causes, and when antibiotics are actually needed. Learn the difference between viral and bacterial sinusitis.

 Key Symptoms to Watch For

-Sinus infection symptoms can range from mildly annoying to genuinely debilitating.
-The most characteristic symptom is facial pressure or pain that worsens when you bend forward.
-This pressure typically localizes over the affected sinuses: across the forehead for frontal sinusitis, beneath the eyes and across the cheeks for maxillary sinusitis, or deep between the eyes for ethmoid sinusitis.
-The pain often feels heavier in the morning because mucus has pooled overnight while you were lying down.
+Sinus infection symptoms range from mildly annoying to truly debilitating.
+The most telling symptom is facial pressure or pain that gets worse when you bend forward.
+This pressure usually sits over the affected sinuses: across the forehead for frontal sinusitis, beneath the eyes and across the cheeks for maxillary sinusitis, or deep between the eyes for ethmoid sinusitis.
+The pain often feels heavier in the morning because mucus pools overnight while you sleep.

 The core symptoms of acute sinusitis include: